Corina Madreiter-Sokolowski

 Mitochondrial (dys)function in Dravet syndrome

-Dravet syndrome is a severe genetic epilepsy disorder.
+Dravet syndrome is a severe, early-onset epileptic encephalopathy.
 We focus on understanding how impaired mitochondrial function affects energy metabolism, cellular signaling, and overall cellular health.
 By unraveling these mechanisms, we aim to identify potential therapeutic targets that could mitigate mitochondrial dysfunction and improve outcomes for individuals with Dravet syndrome.
+For more information about our project, please visit the FWF Research Radar.

 Our Publications

-Explore our research dedicated to mitochondrial function in aging, and age-related diseases.
+Explore our recent research dedicated to mitochondrial function in aging and diseases.
 Our work, published in leading scientific journals, showcases discoveries and innovative approaches.
 Stay updated with our latest findings and contributions to the scientific community through our comprehensive publication list on PubMed.

 We discovered that breast cancer cells harness T3 to upregulate IP3R3 through THRα, enhancing mitochondrial Ca²⁺ uptake and driving cancer cell metabolism and proliferation.